top of page

-Great Questions Lead to Great Opportunities
+Great Questions Lead To Great Opportunities

 Many companies were started because someone asked an innocent question.
 The invention of the Polaroid Instamatic Camera was triggered by a question.
 The three-year-old daughter of the inventor, Edwin H. Land, asked her father after he took her photo, “Why do we have to wait for the picture, Daddy?”